 Some Information about my business philosophy and approach to wellness

 My unique approach is designed to provide short term results and long term maintenance.
-Whether you’re interested in adding muscle, in good shape already, have a lot of weight to lose, just want to lose a few pounds, or are looking for someone to help you make those changes that you have not been able to achieve on your own, I have the knowledge and experience to get you to your final objectives.
+Whether you’re interested in adding muscle, in good shape already, have a lot of weight to lose, just want to lose a few pounds, or are looking for a personal trainer to help you make those changes that you have not been able to achieve on your own, I have the knowledge and experience in fitness training to get you to your final objectives.

-When you train with me you will get a great workout and have fun!
+When you hire Dan Cantor Fitness as your in home personal trainer you'll get a great workout and have fun!
 My warm and friendly manner will put you at ease as I gently guide you through your workout routine, or kick your butt if that’s what you need!
 I have the knowledge and experience required to achieve your success right in the privacy of your own home.
 My workouts are complete, challenging, and effective.

 Yoga is an excellent system for holistic selfcare.
 Utilizing the toolbox of yoga I can help you to improve your physical condition, state of mind and emotional outlook.
 Through the use of physical exercises and asana, positive intention, guided meditation and effective breathing practices you will heal and reshape your body, reduce stress levels, and improve your quality of life over the long term.
 Yoga is beneficial for your health in ways that modern science is just beginning to understand.
 More health care practitioners are starting to include yogic techniques in their approach to healing.
-People who have never tried yoga before are starting to consider including Yoga in their treatment plan.
+People who have never tried yoga before are starting to consider including Yoga and meditation in their overall fitness strategy.

-I will design a program specific to your condition. your treatment plan will be based on Hatha and Tantric yoga practices, and therapeutic techniques scientifically proven to provide relief and healing for the condition in question.
+I'll design an in home personal training program specific to your condition. your treatment plan will be based on scientifically proven protocols designed to provide relief and healing for the condition in question.
 As science begins to document the importance of understanding the interrelation of all existing things, it looks to Yoga with an intrigued eye, for Yoga speaks unity in every word.
 As yoga techniques are researched and new data is gathered, it becomes easier for science and the medical establishment to understand and accept the benefits through the methodology that Yoga utilizes.